 Step 5: Apply Lipstick

 Your lipstick should cover your lip liner exactly.
 For accuracy, apply with a lip brush.
-This gives a more even and precise application than directly from the tube, and helps your lipstick stay on longer.
+This gives a more even and precise application than directly from the tube, and helps lipstick to stay on longer.

 Once you've applied a first coat, blot with a cosmetic tissue, then add a second coat and blot again.
-Layering lipstick in this way makes it last longer.
+Layering in this way makes it last longer.

 Always be sure to blot your lips before adding lip gloss, too.

 - Use light lip colors for fullness; dark colors make lips appear thinner.